Codecademy/ugc/content/goku-kun/introduction-to-adts-in-javascript.md

 Real world programs continue to evolve with ever changing requirements or new constraints.
 Differently implemented ADTs, with all the same properties and methods, can thus be used interchangeably.
 For example, if there was linked list created using lists/arrays that contained name of the patients in a hospital but later it's decided to include all the information about the patient in the linked list, then a linked list implemented using class based nodes with all the necessary fields would serve as a much better replacement as compared to the linked list that is simply using arrays/lists.
 Therefore, ADTs can adapt to the situation in which they're used.

-## General Operations supported by ADTs
+## General operations supported by ADTs

 ADTs support the follow operations:

-1. **Traversing**: Traversing allows each element in the ADT to be accessed once for processing
+- **Traversing**, which allows each element in the ADT to be accessed once for processing.
-2. **Searching**: Searching allows the user to look for a specific element in the ADT
+- **Searching**, which allows the user to look for a specific element in the ADT.
-3. **Inserting**: Inserting allows the user to insert an element at a particular index/space in the ADT
+- **Inserting**, which allows the user to insert an element at a particular index/space in the ADT.
-4. **Deleting**: Deleting allows the user to either delete a particular element or delete an element at a particular location
+- **Deleting**, which allows the user to either delete a particular element or delete an element at a particular location.
-5. **Sorting**: Sorting operation would allow the elements to be ordered in ascending or descending order, depending on the preference.
+- **Sorting**, which allows the elements to be ordered in ascending or descending order, depending on the preference.

 ## How ADTs coexist with other programs